Block Builder and Block Iterator

 Task 1 - Block Builder

 Block is the minimum read unit in LSM.
-It is of 4KB size in general, similar database pages.
-In each block, we will store a sequence of sorted key value pairs.
+It is of 4KB size in general, similar to database pages.
+In each block, we will store a sequence of sorted key-value pairs.

 You will need to modify BlockBuilder